Tuala Paulo

 Tuala Paulo (died 1979) was a Western Samoan journalist and politician.
 He served as a member of the Legislative Assembly between 1964 and 1973 and as Minister of Education and Minister of Justice during the early 1970s.

 Biography

 Paulo worked as a journalist, rising to become editor of the Samoa Bulletin.
-He contested the in the Gaga'emauga No. 1 constituency in the 1964 elections and was elected to the Legislative Assembly.
+He contested the Gaga'emauga No. 1 constituency in the 1964 elections and was elected to the Legislative Assembly.
 He was re-elected in 1967, after which he was a candidate for the speakership.
 Although he lost 24–22 to Magele Ate in the second round of voting, he was then the only candidate for the deputy speakership and took up the post.

 After being re-elected in 1970, Paulo was appointed Minister of Justice.
 In a cabinet reshuffle the following year he became Minister of Education.
 However, he was defeated by Muagututi'a Pinati in the 1973 elections.
 He returned to journalism, becoming editor of the South Seas Star and later Tautai.

 He died in 1979 at the age of 49.